Build your network

 What is networking?

-Networking is about using your existing contacts and making new connections to help you with your job search.
-Talking to people about their work, what it involves, and how they got in to it can be useful information that you can use to inform your own job choices and to make your job hunting more successful.
+Networking is about making contacts who can help you with your job search.
+Talking to people about their work, what it involves, and how they got to where they are can make your own job hunting more successful.

 Possible questions you could ask